-PACE OF PLAY - Refer to the One-Day Tournaments Pace of Play Policy.
+PACE OF PLAY - Pace of play guidelines are listed on the player's score card.
 Each group is expected to keep pace with the group ahead.
 The CGA official-in-charge will decide any necessary pace of play penalties.

-SCORE CARDS AND SCORE POSTING - The USGA Rules of Golf require each score on the scorecard to be clearly identifiable as the gross and the net score of the individual partner who made it (23.2b (1)).
-The CGA scoring policy requires markers to record ALL hole scores for all players for handicap purposes.
+SCORE CARDS AND SCORE POSTING - The USGA Rules of Golf require each score on the scorecard to be clearly identifiable as the gross and the net score of the individual_partner who made it (23.2b (1)).
+The CGA scoring policy requires markers to record ALL_hole scores for all players for handicap purposes.
 The CGA will automatically post scores from this tournament to each player's handicap scoring record.
 Please do not post these scores yourself as this will duplicate the CGA's effort.
 Section 5-2f of the USGA handicap manual allows a tournament committee to post scores for players.
 For unfinished holes, enter the score you most likely would have made (more often than not) and precede that score with an X (e.g. X-6) to denote that the player did not hole out.
 For holes not started, enter par plus any handicap strokes you would have received on the hole.
 Failure to record individual hole scores may jeopardize participation in future CGA Four-Ball one-day tournaments.